Planning-Inspectorate/infrastructure-environments/app/stacks/uk-west/applications-service/README.md

 # Applications service

 This component contains the infrastructure required for the applications service.
-This includes a frontend and a backend for the National Infrastructure application.
+This includes frontend and backend App Services.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements